top of page

 None of that makes you a bad leader or a bad team member.
 But what we do with those moments matters.
 Because what you focus on shapes how you serve.

-In rehearsal
+In Rehearsal

 Instead of focusing on who missed the part or didn’t prepare, try looking at who’s showing up consistently and learning over time.
+Instead of replaying what went wrong, notice what’s improving... even if it’s subtle.

 Growth isn’t always obvious.
 Most of the time, it’s happening in small, steady ways.

-On the platform
+On the Platform

 Instead of comparing everyone's worship to your own, appreciate how uniquely each person engages with the Lord.
+Instead of watching who seems disconnected, watch who is fully present... even if they’re not expressive.

 Unity doesn’t mean everyone looks the same.

-On the team
+On the Team

 Instead of being irritated at what someone should know by now, look at how far they’ve come since they started.
+Instead of assuming, “They don’t care as much,” remember that care often shows up as faithfulness, not enthusiasm.

-A word for leaders
+A Word for Leaders

 Instead of focusing on the few who frustrate you, look at the many who quietly carry the culture.
+Instead of dwelling on what the team lacks, name what they steward well with what they’ve been given.

 Trust me, what you consistently notice becomes the emotional climate of your team.

+Instead of focusing on what leadership isn’t doing, look at the influence that YOU carry in the room.
 Instead of thinking, “I don’t feel seen,” look for where your service is bearing fruit... even without applause or affirmation.

 Faithfulness is never wasted.